Subject (Course): International Trade and Doing Business in Libya, Tripoli. Syllabus:

 Objectives of the subject “Foreign Trade and Doing Business in the State of Libya”:

 - To analyse the Libyan economy and foreign trade

 - To evaluate business opportunities in the State of Libya

 - To explore Libya's trade relations with the student's country

 - To know Libya's Free Trade Agreements (FTAs)

-Sample of the subject - Doing Business in Libya:
+Sample of the subject - Foreign Trade and Doing Business in Libya:

 Subject Description (Doing Business in Libya).

 Due to the complexity of the political situation in Syria; it is discouraged travel to Syria; business opportunities are small

 - Capital: Tripoli (1.1 millions of people)